durrantlab/autogrow4/tutorial/TUTORIAL.md

 ### 5. Custom Reaction libraries

-AutoGrow4 assumes all custom scripts have been unittested by its creators.
+AutoGrow4 assumes all custom scripts have been unittested.
 Please ensure all reactions and libraries are accurate before using this option.

-Unlike the other custom options, reaction libraries are stored in human readable json dictionaries; all other custom options use inherited class scripts.
+Unlike the other custom options, reaction libraries are stored as human-readable json dictionaries.
+In contrast, all other custom options use inherited class scripts.
 These json files do not need to be incorporated into AutoGrow4 and thus require no restarting or copying of files.

-Reaction Libraries are stored in .json files and are dictionaries of dictionaries.
+Reaction Libraries are stored as .json files and are dictionaries of dictionaries.
 The outer dictionary uses the reaction's name as the key and the sub-dictionary containing all information about the reaction as the item.